The following officers and committee members were elected at our AGM on June 20, 2016. To reach any of the committee, please use our contact page.

 Treasurer, Membership Convenor, Membership Subcommittee

 Barry is a transplanted mainlander who has lived in the the Eastern Suburbs for almost all of the time he has been in Auckland, and in the Meadowbank/St Johns area specifically for over 20 years.
 He is deeply interested in local body affairs and along with his wife Ida is a regular golfer and tenpin bowler.
 Between them they have 6 adult children and so far 5 grandchildren.

 Lynda has lived in the area since 1999 and loves its proximity to the central city and easy public transport links.
 Despite being so close to the city, she says her street is so quiet “you’d never know you lived so close to the city!”

 Lakshman and his wife have been living in St Johns since 1976.
 By joining the residents association and its committee, Lakshman hopes to keep Meadowbank and St Johns a wonderful area to live in.

 Thurai is famous in Meadowbank thanks to his starring role in the October 11, 2015 episode of ‘Neighbourhood’.
 You can view the video on TVNZ OnDemand.

-Amanda and her husband and two young kids have lived in Meadowbank since 2013 and love it.
+Anna and her husband and two young kids have lived in Meadowbank since 2014 and love it.
 She is excited for the Glen Innes – Tamaki Drive Shared Path to open in the Pourewa Valley and wants to see the valley forever preserved as a green space.
-She also wants to see a pedestrian link from Meadowbank through the Pourewa Valley to local schools.
-Amanda runs the website, writes the monthly e-newsletter and helps run the Facebook page of the Association.
+Anna manages memberships and helps run the Facebook page of the Association.